cirillojon/Andromeda/README.md

     source venv/bin/activate
     ```

     Navigate to the backend directory.
-Note that the server should already be running.
-Restart the server only if you are making changes:
+    (Note that the flask server should already be running via gunicorn on port 8000.)
+    (Starting the server *should* be un-needed unless the server is offline for some reason)

+   To start the server:
     ```bash
     gunicorn --workers 3 --bind localhost:8000 app:app
     ```

-    How to restart server:
+    How to restart server: (Restart the server only if you are making changes)

     ```bash
     To get the running gunicorn process: